Sterling Construction Company, Inc. (NASDAQ:STRL) Shares Sold by Bank of New York Mellon Corp

 Bank of New York Mellon Corp trimmed its position in Sterling Construction Company, Inc. (NASDAQ:STRL) by 2.4% during the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
 The firm owned 195,465 shares of the construction company’s stock after selling 4,773 shares during the period.
 Bank of New York Mellon Corp owned 0.68% of Sterling Construction worth $4,717,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

 Several other hedge funds and other institutional investors have also recently added to or reduced their stakes in STRL.
 Lazard Asset Management LLC acquired a new position in shares of Sterling Construction in the 1st quarter valued at $45,000.
-Islay Capital Management LLC acquired a new position in shares of Sterling Construction in the 2nd quarter valued at $111,000.
-Acuitas Investments LLC increased its position in shares of Sterling Construction by 2,313.0% in the 2nd quarter.
-Acuitas Investments LLC now owns 3,281,632 shares of the construction company’s stock valued at $136,000 after acquiring an additional 3,145,634 shares during the period.
-GSA Capital Partners LLP acquired a new position in shares of Sterling Construction in the 2nd quarter valued at $232,000.
-Finally, Euclidean Technologies Management LLC acquired a new position in shares of Sterling Construction in the 2nd quarter valued at $233,000.
+Islay Capital Management LLC acquired a new stake in Sterling Construction during the 2nd quarter worth about $111,000.
+Acuitas Investments LLC grew its position in Sterling Construction by 2,313.0% during the 2nd quarter.
+Acuitas Investments LLC now owns 3,281,632 shares of the construction company’s stock worth $136,000 after purchasing an additional 3,145,634 shares during the period.
+GSA Capital Partners LLP acquired a new stake in Sterling Construction during the 2nd quarter worth about $232,000.
+Finally, Euclidean Technologies Management LLC acquired a new stake in Sterling Construction during the 2nd quarter worth about $233,000.
 82.31% of the stock is currently owned by hedge funds and other institutional investors.

 Shares of STRL opened at $22.84 on Friday.
 The business’s 50-day moving average is $22.73 and its two-hundred day moving average is $22.43.
 The company has a market capitalization of $656.97 million, a P/E ratio of 12.69 and a beta of 1.35.
 The company has a debt-to-equity ratio of 1.02, a quick ratio of 1.25 and a current ratio of 1.25.
 Sterling Construction Company, Inc. has a fifty-two week low of $13.39 and a fifty-two week high of $25.74.